 Topic: Replicating Anomalies

 Topic: Media Attention to Macroeconomic Fundamentals: What Drives Attention and What Does it Mean for the Aggregate Stock Market?

 Topic: On the Connection between the Market Pricing of Accruals Quality and the Accruals Anomaly

 Discussant: Dana Kiku, University of Illinois at Urbana-Champaign

 Left to right: Dana Kiku, Kai Du, Alexandre Baptista, Jun Liu, George Athanassakos, Vasiliki Athanasakou, Hao Jiang, Lauren Cohen, Georgios Skoulakis, Lu Zhang and Samuel Hartzmark (Absent: Adlai Fisher)

-We would like to thank our sponsors Burgundy Asset Management Ltd., The Center for the Advancement of Value Investing Education, Ivey Business School and Sionna Investment Managers, for their generous support in sponsoring the competition.
+We would like to thank our sponsors Burgundy Asset Management Ltd., The Center for the Advancement of Value Investing Education, Ivey Business School and Sionna Investment Managers, for their generous support in sponsoring the Symposium.